 - Our offices are open, but in line with the measures of the Dutch government, our employees work from home as much as possible.
 We have facilitated this for over 200 persons in our offices over the globe and this guarantees our business processes to continue.

-- The receipt of external parties is suspended.
-Instead, we facilitate digital meetings.
+- The receipt of external parties is kept to a minimim.
+Instead, we prefer digital meetings.

 - To minimize the risk of contamination, our office employees are not allowed to travel to ships or meetings unless this cannot be handled via digital meetings and the visit is vital for our operations.

 - High-risk areas are avoided for work-related activities.
 Only in case of an emergency specific permission will be granted